 Boys who are Juniors and Seniors in high school may be able to complete enough school work while at Teen Challenge to graduate with a diploma from our academy.
 This is a regular diploma, not a G.E.D.
 It is our hope that most boys will be able to get their education on track, take advantage of all our academy has to offer, and earn a diploma.

 The academy operates year-round, so there is ample opportunity for a junior or senior to earn his high school diploma.

-At Mid-Atlantic Teen Challenge we have our own small, private academy that uses the “Ignitia”curriculum from Alpha Omega publishing.
-This provides us with a hybrid approach to learning that combines the robust, high-quality curriculum of Ignitia with live teachers in our classroom.
-Students receive their lessons online, with instruction and guidance from live teachers in the classroom.
+At Mid-Atlantic Teen Challenge we have our own small, private academy which helps with individualized attention to the students.
+This provides us with a hybrid approach to learning that combines the robust, high-quality, online lessons with live teachers in our classroom.

-We receive boys from age 12-17.
+We are an 18 and under facility only.
+We accept boys from age 12-17.
 A boy may turn 18 while in the program and continue as long as he has high school coursework to complete.
 We do not accept students on or after their 18th birthday.